Zifah/udacity-fsnd-project-3.1/README.md

-# Udacity Full Stack Web Developer Nanodegree Project 3.1 (Movie trailer)
+# Udacity Full Stack Web Developer Nanodegree Project 3.1 (Logs Analysis)
 This program answers some analytical questions about a theoretical news website by running SQL queries against the website database.

 ### Questions answered